-- You will need a Motor bearing kit (refer to Section 7.3). - Only use approved procedures to remove and refit the pump-motor, to dismantle and reassemble the pump-motor, and to replace the pump-motor bearings. - You must lightly lubricate the new bearings with a suitable grease, such as: - BP LC2 Energrease. - Esso N2 Unirex. - Castrol LMX. - Mobil HP Mobilgrease. - To drive the bearings onto the rotor shaft, use a short length of suitable tube or a suitable drift to apply pressure only to the inner races of the bearings.
+- You will need a Motor bearing kit (see Section 7.3). - Only use approved procedures to remove and refit the pump-motor, to dismantle and reassemble the pumpmotor, and to replace the pump-motor bearings. - You must lightly lubricate the new bearings with a suitable grease, such as: - BP LC2 Energrease - Esso N2 Unirex - Castrol LMX - Mobil HP Mobilgrease. - To drive the bearings onto the rotor shaft, use a short length of suitable tube or a suitable drift to apply pressure only to the inner races of the bearings.